Aviation’s international climate protection strategy

 Reducing the specific energy requirements of aircraft will cut fuel consumption and, in turn, CO2 emissions.
 The measures designed to achieve this improvement include technical innovations by aircraft and engine manufacturers, optimally coordinated operational processes on the ground and in the air, and implementation of the Single European Sky.

-To achieve long-term carbon-neutral air travel, we need to see the development of alternative fuels and drives, combined with the political support to make their use commercially viable.
+In order to be able to fly CO2-neutral in the long term, we need to see the development of new airplanes, alternative fuels and drives, combined with the political support to make their use commercially viable.

 Climate protection in figures

 Air transport is becoming increasingly eco-efficient thanks to the aviation industry's success in decoupling air traffic growth from growth in fuel consumption and CO2 emissions.

 While air traffic in Germany has more than tripled since 1990, kerosene consumption has risen by just 85% during the same period.
 This has been achieved by reducing the average consumption of the German fleet per person per 100 kilometres by 42% since 1990.